rq-Chen/rq-Chen.github.io/Homepage.md

-Hello, I'm Ruiqi Chen, a pre-doc student in the Neurosciences Program at Washington University of St. Louis.
+Hello, I'm Ruiqi Chen ([Pronunciation](https://www.howtopronounce.com/u/RuiqiChen)), a pre-doc student in the Neurosciences Program at Washington University in St. Louis.

 **You can find me at (last name)(DOT)(first name)(AT)(wustl)(DOT)(edu).**